openstack/kolla/specs/ansible-multi.rst

 We will implement a simple shell script called kolla-ansible which wraps ansible-playbook.
 It will implement four commands which operate on the OpenStack deployment globally.
-It will automatically load the globals.yml overrides and an invetory file located in /etc/kolla executing the appropriate roles for all of the deployed containers.
+It will automatically load the globals.yml overrides and an inventory file located in /etc/kolla executing the appropriate roles for all of the deployed containers.
 The initial supported commands are: